On this page

 Build a React App

-React is the most widely used JavaScript frontend framework.
+React is the most widely used JavaScript frontend library.

 Create a React app with Vite and Deno Jump to heading